↓

 9. Apply some new lacquer (Shellac) over the joint and fix the original deco pin on top.

-See more kuti repair here.
+See more kunti repair here.

-Posted in repair | Tagged Kanailal, Kunti, SitarRepair, Surbahar | 2 Replies
+Posted in repair | Tagged Kanai Lal, Kunti, SitarRepair, Surbahar | 2 Replies

 Sitar Mod: adding 4th cikari, the alternative way…

-Sitar Factory Posted on Tuesday, 24 April 2012 by AnandaTuesday, 5 January 2016
+SiTAR FAcToRY Posted on Tuesday, 24 April 2012 by AnandaTuesday, 5 January 2016

 Another young and dedicated Ashok Pathak sishya came to me with this old Hiren Roy sitar.
 The question came up again: Can you add an extra cikari string to this precious vintage sitar in order to meet the Balaram Pathak Garana style specifications?Since I am not so much in favour of starting to drill holes in old and valuable instruments, I decided to introduce an alternative way.
 Just as I did before with an old and beautiful Kartar Chand surbahar, I proposed to use the first tarav kuti to mount the 4th cikari string (high SA).
 This sitar came with 13 tarav strings.
 So then now 12 are left, which finally should be a good compromise…?